Absolute and Relative Risk Aversion

 - Relative Risk Aversion (RRA):

-Derive the ARA and RRA by Taylor Expansion
+Deriving ARA and RRA via Taylor Expansion

-Consider an individual to invest all his wealth in a risky asset with random return $\tilde r$, the following equation holds:
+Consider an individual investing all their wealth in a risky asset with random return $\tilde r$.
+The following condition must hold:

-\[E[u'[W_0 (1 + \tilde r)](\tilde r - r_f)] \ge 0,\]Invest all wealth in risky -> means optimal allocation $a_j \ge W_0$.
+\[E[u'[W_0 (1 + \tilde r)](\tilde r - r_f)] \ge 0\]Investing all wealth in risky assets means the optimal allocation $a_j \ge W_0$.

-\[u'[W_0 (1 + \tilde r)] = u'[W_0 (1 + r_f)] + u''[W_0 (1 + r_f)] (\tilde r - r_f) W_0 + \frac{u'''[W_0 (1 + r_f)]}{2} (\tilde r - r_f)^2 + \cdots\]if we ignore the higher order terms, the approximation of the utility function is:
+\[u'[W_0 (1 + \tilde r)] = u'[W_0 (1 + r_f)] + u''[W_0 (1 + r_f)] (\tilde r - r_f) W_0 + \frac{u'''[W_0 (1 + r_f)]}{2} (\tilde r - r_f)^2 + \cdots\]Ignoring higher-order terms, we approximate:

-\[u'[W_0 (1 + \tilde r)] \approx u'[W_0 (1 + r_f)] + u''[W_0 (1 + r_f)] (\tilde r - r_f)]W_0.\]Then we could mutiply both sides with $(\tilde r - r_f)$ and take expectation:
+\[u'[W_0 (1 + \tilde r)] \approx u'[W_0 (1 + r_f)] + u''[W_0 (1 + r_f)] (\tilde r - r_f) W_0\]Multiplying both sides by $(\tilde r - r_f)$ and taking expectations:

-\[E[u'[W_0 (1 + \tilde r)](\tilde r - r_f)] \approx u'[W_0 (1 + r_f)] E[\tilde r - r_f] + u''[W_0 (1 + r_f)] E[(\tilde r - r_f)^2] W_0.\]Rearranging the equation, we have:
+\[E[u'[W_0 (1 + \tilde r)](\tilde r - r_f)] \approx u'[W_0 (1 + r_f)] E[\tilde r - r_f] + u''[W_0 (1 + r_f)] E[(\tilde r - r_f)^2] W_0\]Rearranging gives:

-\[E[\tilde r - r_f] = -\frac{u''[W_0 (1 + r_f)]}{u'[W_0 (1 + r_f)]} W_0 E[(\tilde r - r_f)^2] + E[u'[W_0 (1 + r_f)](\tilde r - r_f)].\]Since $E[u’W_0 (1 + r_f)] \ge 0$, we have:
+\[E[\tilde r - r_f] = -\frac{u''[W_0 (1 + r_f)]}{u'[W_0 (1 + r_f)]} W_0 E[(\tilde r - r_f)^2] + E[u'[W_0 (1 + r_f)](\tilde r - r_f)]\]Since $E[u’W_0 (1 + r_f)] \ge 0$:

-\[E[\tilde r - r_f] \ge -\frac{u''[W_0 (1 + r_f)]}{u'[W_0 (1 + r_f)]} W_0 E[(\tilde r - r_f)^2] \\ \equiv R_A \cdot W_0 E[(\tilde r - r_f)^2] \\ \equiv R_r \cdot E[(\tilde r - r_f)^2].\]Intuitively, the ARA and RRA are the coefficients of the Taylor expansion of the utility function.
-A risk-averse individual will invest all wealth in risky assets when the expected risk premium is greater than the risk aversion coefficient multiplied by the second moment of the risk premium.
-This is called minimum risk premium.
+\[E[\tilde r - r_f] \ge -\frac{u''[W_0 (1 + r_f)]}{u'[W_0 (1 + r_f)]} W_0 E[(\tilde r - r_f)^2] \\ \equiv R_A \cdot W_0 E[(\tilde r - r_f)^2] \\ \equiv R_R \cdot E[(\tilde r - r_f)^2]\]Intuitively, ARA and RRA are coefficients from the Taylor expansion of the utility function.
+A risk-averse individual will invest all wealth in risky assets only if the expected risk premium exceeds the risk aversion coefficient times the second moment of the risk premium.
+This is the minimum risk premium required.

-With ARA and RRA, we have a quantitative measure of risk aversion.
-Then we could further discuss the change of the ARA and RRA with the change of wealth $\frac{dR_A(z)}{dz}$ and $\frac{dR_R(z)}{dz}$.
+With ARA and RRA, we have quantitative measures of risk aversion.
+We can also examine how ARA and RRA change with wealth, i.e., $\frac{dR_A(z)}{dz}$ and $\frac{dR_R(z)}{dz}$.

-Constant, Decreasing and Increasing ARA
+Constant, Decreasing, and Increasing ARA

 We define:

-\[\frac{dR_A(z)}{dz} > 0 \text{ (increasing absolute risk aversion IARA) } \\ \frac{dR_A(z)}{dz} = 0 \text{ (constant absolute risk aversion CARA) } \\ \frac{dR_A(z)}{dz} < 0 \text{ (decreasing absolute risk aversion DARA) } \\\]Claim:
+\[\frac{dR_A(z)}{dz} > 0 \text{ (increasing absolute risk aversion, IARA) } \\ \frac{dR_A(z)}{dz} = 0 \text{ (constant absolute risk aversion, CARA) } \\ \frac{dR_A(z)}{dz} < 0 \text{ (decreasing absolute risk aversion, DARA) }\]Claim:

-\[\frac{dR_A(z)}{dz} \begin{cases} > 0, \ \forall z \\ = 0, \ \forall z \\ < 0, \ \forall z \end{cases} \Rightarrow \frac{da}{dW_0} \begin{cases} < 0, \ \forall W_0 \\ = 0, \ \forall W_0 \\ > 0, \ \forall W_0 \end{cases}\]Increasing ARA -> initial wealth increases, will invest less amount in risky assets.
-And vice versa.
+\[\frac{dR_A(z)}{dz} \begin{cases} > 0, \ \forall z \\ = 0, \ \forall z \\ < 0, \ \forall z \end{cases} \Rightarrow \frac{da}{dW_0} \begin{cases} < 0, \ \forall W_0 \\ = 0, \ \forall W_0 \\ > 0, \ \forall W_0 \end{cases}\]Increasing ARA means that as initial wealth increases, the individual invests less in risky assets, and vice versa.

-Proof omitted for brevity
+Proof omitted for brevity.

-Constant, Decreasing and Increasing RRA
+Constant, Decreasing, and Increasing RRA

 We define:

-\[\frac{dR_R(z)}{dz} > 0 \text{ (increasing relative risk aversion IRRA) } \\ \frac{dR_R(z)}{dz} = 0 \text{ (constant relative risk aversion CRRA) } \\ \frac{dR_R(z)}{dz} < 0 \text{ (decreasing relative risk aversion DRRA) } \\\]Claim:
+\[\frac{dR_R(z)}{dz} > 0 \text{ (increasing relative risk aversion, IRRA) } \\ \frac{dR_R(z)}{dz} = 0 \text{ (constant relative risk aversion, CRRA) } \\ \frac{dR_R(z)}{dz} < 0 \text{ (decreasing relative risk aversion, DRRA) }\]Claim:

-\[\frac{dR_R(z)}{dz} \begin{cases} > 0, \ \forall z \\ = 0, \ \forall z \\ < 0, \ \forall z \end{cases} \Rightarrow \eta\equiv \frac{da/a}{dW_0/W_0} \begin{cases} < 1, \ \forall W_0 \\ = 1, \ \forall W_0 \\ > 1, \ \forall W_0 \end{cases}\]Increasing RRA -> initial wealth increases, will invest less in risky assets in proportion.
-And vice versa.
+\[\frac{dR_R(z)}{dz} \begin{cases} > 0, \ \forall z \\ = 0, \ \forall z \\ < 0, \ \forall z \end{cases} \Rightarrow \eta \equiv \frac{da/a}{dW_0/W_0} \begin{cases} < 1, \ \forall W_0 \\ = 1, \ \forall W_0 \\ > 1, \ \forall W_0 \end{cases}\]Increasing RRA means that as initial wealth increases, the individual invests a smaller proportion in risky assets, and vice versa.

 Comments